Fit education — Elila USA

 Establish the cup size — volume, projection, and shape relative to the fitted band

-Assess the torso against that cup size — does her functional torso space accommodate the wing depth this cup requires?
+Assess the torso against that cup size — does her functional torso space accommodate the wing height this cup requires?

-Compensate if going shallower — hook position, strap adjustment, and cup structure to recover support where wing depth is reduced
+If selecting a style with a shallower wing — consider hook position, strap adjustment, and cup structure to recover as much support as possible

 Body geometry — part one